AJK94/GrainBroker/README.md

 A purchase order will have one customer and one supplier.

 Both a supplier and customer will have a location each.

+To recreate the database, you will need to create a new SQL database [GrainBroker] and then run the scripts located at Grainboker.Database/Tables
 </p>
 </details>